tsibbbba/calc_crc/README.md

-# Data Encoding and Packaging
+# Integrity Control Methods
-### This repository contains two utilities that implement encoding and decoding procedures.
+### А program that implements the checksum, as well as two algorithms for calculating CRC.